 While you can research and find good investment opportunities online, you should always watch out for shilling.
 Users with ulterior financial motives will promote their coins or projects, regardless of their actual value.
 Shillers will take advantage of FOMO and manipulate traders’ emotions.
 If you begin to feel that you’re missing out on an opportunity you’ve never heard of before, take some time to research the project thoroughly before risking your money.

 There are a lot of things that can cause FOMO.
-Recognizing them can help you realize its triggers.
+Recognizing them can help you realize their triggers.

 You may have seen leverage displayed as a multiplier like 10x, multiplying your initial capital by 10. $10,000 leveraged 10x gives you $100,000 to trade, and your initial capital is used to cover your losses.
 Once your capital runs out, the exchange liquidates your position.